 That as soon as the first invention was realized and displayed, Simon and Petitioner decided to get patents as no one had ever seen images that could zoom endlessly over low bandwidth and Simon’s friend and neighbor Lewin, who was Petitioner’s accountant personally, said he could help and introduced them to Proskauer to form companies and protect the Intellectual Properties.

-That these were very happy times for Petitioner’s family and his parents, Candice had another son Jacob and he and Joshua saw their grandparents 2-3 times a week.
+That these were very happy times for Petitioner’s family and his parents, Candice had another son Jacob and he and Joshua saw their grandparents 2-3 times a week and Simon and Petitioner had just rented large office space in Boca and were ramping up for an IPO.

+That the Estates of Petitioner’s parents have large interests in the Iviewit companies that were then formed.
+Where Simon and Petitioner started certain of the Iviewit companies together with a 70-30 stock split between them, 30% owned by Simon for the initial seed capital of approximately USD $250,000.00 and 70% owned by Petitioner for inventing the technologies that were to be licensed through the Iviewit companies.
+Other companies were however then set up without their knowledge by their Attorneys at Law, Proskauer, and these companies are now subject to several ongoing investigations and lawsuits.

-That the Estates of my parents and I have large interests in the Iviewit companies formed., where my father and I started the Iviewit companies all with a 70-30 stock split between us, 30% owned by my father for the initial seed capital and 70% by me., raising capital it initially as Chairman of the Board of Directors That was until Lewin and Proskauer’s partners had Simon relived as Chairman, stating that it was a condition of Huizenga’s attorney to obtain further seed capital infusion that never came, as other investors swooped in and where later Huizenga’s attorney’s claimed this to be an untrue statement they never made.
-We retained Proskauer Rose to procure the patents and form the companies.
-The patents center around a group of technologies in digital imaging and video that have been estimated as “priceless” and “Holy Grail” and “worth hundreds of billions” by leading engineers from companies such as Lockheed, Intel, Warner Bros., AOL, Sony and more and exhibited in more detail in the Wachovia Private Placement and at the Iviewit Web Exhibit List. more aptly digital
+That Simon had an office in the Iviewit companies, alongside Petitioner and where Simon was an active participant in getting the company up, raising capital and running it initially as Chairman of the Board of Directors.
+That was until Lewin and Proskauer’s partners had Simon relieved as Chairman, stating that it was a condition of Huizenga’s attorney to obtain further seed capital infusion, capital that never came as other investors swooped in and where later Huizenga’s attorney’s claimed this to be an untrue statement they never made.

+That Petitioner and Simon retained Proskauer to procure Intellectual Properties (“IP”), including but not limited to, US and Foreign Patents, US Copyrights, Trademarks, Trade Secrets and more and to form companies to hold and license such IP.

+That the IP centers around a group of technologies in digital imaging and video that have been estimated as “Priceless,” the “Holy Grail” and “worth hundreds of billions” by leading engineers from companies such as Lockheed, Intel, Warner Bros., AOL, Sony and more, all fully part of public record with over a decade of validation and exhibited in more detail in the Wachovia Private Placement and at the Iviewit Web Exhibit List.

+That these Intellectual Properties have wholly changed the world in profound and fantastic ways over the last decade, revolutionizing the digital video and imaging worlds, to allow for markets that could not exist without them, such as,

+Quality Internet video as used by virtually anyone plugged in digitally, for example, YouTube is 100% reliant on Iviewit’s technologies and is now the largest broadcaster in the history of the world, where the name more aptly should be EliotTube,

+Cell phone video, the hottest digital market,

+Internet Video Conference,

+Rich Imaging for the Internet,